 Articulated bodies actually have two simulation modes.
-When they are alive, Featherstone solver is used on top of animation.
+When they are alive, Featherstone solver (a reduced coordinates method) is used on top of animation.
 Dead bodies use general rigid body solver with constraints by default, but Featherstone solver can be used as well.
-When a body is moving relatively slow, limbs are stepped independently, and the solver resolves joint drift errors (similar to the way it handles penetration depth).
+In Featherstone mode solver contacts have callbacks, so that applying an impulse (during contact/constraint solving) at one contact would propagate it through the articulated structure and update velocities at other contacts on the same entity.
+During non-Featherstone simulation, when a body is moving relatively slow, limbs are stepped independently, and the solver resolves joint drift errors (similar to the way it handles penetration depth).
 During fast movement bodies evolve as an articulated structure, thus avoiding limbs shifting far away when hit by strong impulses.
 Each limb has an individual sleep flag, and collisions for sleeping parts against inactive objects are not checked.

 Particles (grenades, rockets) are treated in a simplified way.
 They do not have their time steps capped (since they should be ably to fly at high velocities without affecting performance) and use ray casts along their movement direction.
 Once they have bounced velocity below some threshold along the contact normal, they switch to sliding mode and attempt to follow the surface they are lying on while still shooting rays forward.